TrackerSB/IEEEAITestChallenge2021/deliverable1/README.md

 ### TL;DR

-We implemented several scripts that cover the suggested test cases and experimented with different levels of automation (manual test, parameter exploration, etc.) to generate a diversified set of driving scenarios.
+We implemented several scripts that cover the suggested six test cases and experimented with different levels of automation (manual test, parameter exploration, etc.) to generate a diversified set of driving scenarios.
 All the tests use standard maps, such as SingleLaneRoad, SanFrancisco, and CubeTown, while the routes are either hardcode in the tests or generated automatically by our scripts.

 Despite our previous experience in the domain and the hard work we put into preparing Deliverable 1, we could not run our tests against a fully functional Apollo installation.
 For example, in our installation, both the Radar and Control modules did not work, so the ego-car cannot perceive pedestrians nor move autonomously.
 We'll address this issue for Deliverable 2.

 To cope with this situation, we followed the suggestions posted on the Challenge Web site and created "unit tests" instead.
-Consequently, our scripts rely on `pytest` as the underlying testing framework and generate standard (HTML) reports.
+Consequently, our scripts rely on `pytest` as the underlying testing framework and generate standard (HTML) reports (cfr. content of the `test_reports` folder).
 Notably, our scripts implement both positive and negative cases, i.e., they drive the ego car to pass and purposely fail the tests to cover both normal and critical scenarios.

 For Deliverable 1, we used the `2020.06` version of the simulator and the Python API version in the branch `preview2`.